 Further afield: Pergola Garden, Hampstead Heath

-You can read about more lovely walks in London’s Hidden Walks.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+You can read about more lovely walks in London’s Hidden Walks, too.
+You can get it here.

 Have you done a self-guided walk in Hampstead?
 What were the highlights?